9 things you need to know about debt

-Taking some time to reassess how you're spending your cash and where it's all going can massively help ease debts, as the more familiar you are with your ingoings and outgoings, the easier it is take control.
+Taking some time to reassess how you're spending your cash and where it's all going can massively help ease your debts, as the more familiar you are with your income and outgoings, the easier it is to take control.

 Remember not all debts are equal

 If you have a few different debts to deal with, it’s important to prioritise which need to be paid off first.
-The easiest way to work out which debts are most important is to think about what will happen if you don’t pay.
+The easiest way to work out which need sorting first is to think about what will happen if you don’t pay.

-Missing rent payments could lead to you being evicted and utility bills not being paid could lead to being cut off, meaning these should take priority.
+Missing rent payments could lead to you being evicted, and utility bills not being paid could lead to you being cut off.
+As such, these should take priority.

-Credit debts such as loans, cards and overdrafts are at the back of the queue – whilst paying these of is important, missing payments will mean your credit rating takes a knock but the implications are not as drastic as missing other payments.
+Credit debts such as loans, cards and overdrafts are at the back of the queue – while paying these off is important (and missing payments will mean your credit rating takes a knock), the implications aren't as drastic as missing other payments.

-Your next step would be to see what support is available on campus; all universities have some sort of student support service (although they might have a different name).
-If your Uni think your financial difficulties are putting your studies at risk they could help you with a grant from their ‘access to learning’ fund.
+Your next step should be to see what support is available on campus.
+All universities have some sort of student support service (although they might have a different name).
+If your uni thinks your financial difficulties are putting your studies at risk, they could help you with a grant from their ‘access to learning’ fund.

 Debt charities also offer free and impartial advice.
 Stepchange have a free 'Debt Remedy' tool that takes your financial information and offers a solution tailored to your personal situation.